adrisout/backenddevtest/README.md

 # Additional comments

 Some configuration has been done to the rest client.
-Timeout of 60000ms has been set in order to pass the "very slow" tests, but it should be decreased.
+Timeout of 5000ms has been set to the rest client, so maybe some  test requests could fail because of that.
+It can be configured in application.yml, but having a very high timeout is not a good practice.

-Also given OpenAPI specification has been modified so that it takes into account all errors returned by the service and its structure.
+Also given OpenAPI specification has been modified so that it takes into account all errors returned by the application and also its structure.

 Integration tests are run against the same mock for simplicity and it can be changed through configuration.